Clinching the title

 1958 - Alan A’Court won his seventh and final England Under-23’s cap as they lost 2-1 to Wales in Wrexham.

-2015 - Vice-captain Jordan Henderson signed a new contract until 2020.
-He has so far notched 28 times in 359 reds games, as well as helping us to claim the UEFA Champions League, UEFA Super Cup, FIFA Club World Cup and League Cup.
+2015 - Jordan Henderson signed a new contract until 2020.
+He has by now helped us to claim the Premier League title, UEFA Champions League, UEFA Super Cup, FIFA Club World Cup and League Cup.